sutter/helloFront/README.md

 # Hello Front

-Naked boilerplate SCSS / PUG / ES6 for clean and fast Front-end project.
+Boilerplate SCSS / PUG / ES6 for clean and fast Front-end project.

 Work on **app/** folder and gulp build in **dist/**.